Metadata

 Specifying metadata validity in time (and system)

-LEGEND adopts a custom file format to specify the validity of metadata (for example a data production configuration that varies in time or according to the data taking mode), called JSONL (JSON + Legend).
+LEGEND adopts the YAML format to specify the validity of metadata (for example a data production configuration that varies in time or according to the data taking mode).

-A JSONL file is essentially a collection of JSON-formatted records.
+file is essentially a collection of records.
 Each record is formatted as follows:

 where: